justinfriebel/foundation-dealer/README.md

 ## SCSS updates

-While you're working on the SCSS for your project, in the command line, run:
+Before you update the SCSS in your project, in the command line, run:

 `grunt`
 in the root folder of the theme.